Nimus-oes/react-world-ranks/README.md

 ### 2. API Response Types – Raw Data Model

-The `Country` interface represents the structure of the response returned by the REST Countries API.
-It allows for safe access to specific data fields throughout the app.
+The `Country` interface defines the structure of the data returned by the REST Countries API, enabling type-safe access to specific fields throughout the application.

 ```tsx
 export interface Country {